mikaelvesavuori/mikrolog/README.md

 ### Dynamic metadata

-The dynamic metadata fields are picked up automatically.
-Most of them relate to unique value types available in AWS Lambda.
+The dynamic metadata fields are picked up automatically if you pass them in during instantiation.
+Most of those metadata fields will relate to unique value types available in AWS Lambda.

 If these values are not available, they will be dropped at the time of log output.
 In effect, this means you won't have to deal with them (being empty or otherwise) if you use MikroLog in another type of context.